codefuse-ai/Awesome-Omnimodal-Embeddings/README.md

 - "Investigating wav2vec2 context representations and the effects of fine-tuning, a case-study of a Finnish model" [2023-03] [InterSpeech 2023] [[paper](https://doi.org/10.21437/Interspeech.2023-837)]

+- "On the (In)Efficiency of Acoustic Feature Extractors for Self-Supervised Speech Representation Learning" [2023-08] [InterSpeech 2023] [[paper](https://doi.org/10.21437/interspeech.2023-1510)]

+- "On The Choice of the Optimal Temporal Support for Audio Classification with Pre-Trained Embeddings" [2023-12] [ICASSP 2024] [[paper](http://arxiv.org/abs/2312.14005)]

+- "A Closer Look at Wav2vec2 Embeddings for On-Device Single-Channel Speech Enhancement" [2024-03] [ICASSP 2024] [[paper](http://arxiv.org/abs/2403.01369)]

+- "Following the Embedding: Identifying Transition Phenomena in Wav2vec 2.0 Representations of Speech Audio" [2024-03] [ICASSP 2024] [[paper](https://doi.org/10.1109/ICASSP48485.2024.10446494)]

+- "Searching for Structure: Appraising the Organisation of Speech Features in wav2vec 2.0 Embeddings" [2024-05] [InterSpeech 2024] [[paper](https://doi.org/10.21437/Interspeech.2024-2047)]

+- "Wav2vec 2.0 Embeddings Are No Swiss Army Knife -- A Case Study for Multiple Sclerosis" [2024-05] [InterSpeech 2024] [[paper](https://doi.org/10.21437/Interspeech.2024-995)]

+- "Self-Supervised Speech Representations are More Phonetic than Semantic" [2024-06] [InterSpeech 2024] [[paper](http://arxiv.org/abs/2406.08619)]

+- "On the Encoding of Gender in Transformer-based ASR Representations" [2024-06] [InterSpeech 2024] [[paper](http://arxiv.org/abs/2406.09855)]

+- "Orthogonality and isotropy of speaker and phonetic information in self-supervised speech representations" [2024-06] [InterSpeech 2024] [[paper](http://arxiv.org/abs/2406.09200)]

+- "Investigating the Sensitivity of Pre-trained Audio Embeddings to Common Effects" [2025-01] [ICASSP 2025] [[paper](http://arxiv.org/abs/2501.15900)]

+- "Evaluating the Effectiveness of Pre-Trained Audio Embeddings for Classification of Parkinson's Disease Speech Data" [2025-06] [InterSpeech 2025] [[paper](http://arxiv.org/abs/2506.02078)]

+- "Acoustic Representation and Realization of Weak Elements Subcategories: In the Case of Tianjin Mandarin" [2025-08] [InterSpeech 2025] [[paper](https://doi.org/10.21437/interspeech.2025-1835)]

+- "A Study of Speech Embedding Similarities Between Australian Aboriginal and High-Resource Languages" [2025-09] [InterSpeech 2025] [[paper](http://arxiv.org/abs/2509.01419)]

+- "Evaluating Deep Speaker Embedding Robustness to Domain, Sampling Rate, and Codec Variations" [2025-09] [InterSpeech 2025] [[paper](https://doi.org/10.21437/interspeech.2025-2167)]

 #### Speaker Characteristics

 - "Quantitative Evidence on Overlooked Aspects of Enrollment Speaker Embeddings for Target Speaker Separation" [2022-10] [ICASSP 2023] [[paper](http://arxiv.org/abs/2210.12635)]